Lido Wellness Center Blog

 A typical session of EMDR lasts between 60-90 minutes with the individual fully awake and in control of the process.
 The clinician collaborates with the individual to identify target memories, level of disturbance, and validity of negative core beliefs.
 Bilateral stimulation (eye movements, audio or tactile) are implemented for 20-30 seconds.
 Once the bilateral stimulation has ended, the client reports any images, emotions, body sensations, and cognitions.
 The memory is considered integrated and reprocessed when the client reports a SUD (subjective unit of disturbance) of 0-1/10, a VOC (validity of cognition) of 7/7 for positive belief, and a clear body scan (no activation in the body).

 Although the memories are not forgotten, the experience of remembering no longer has the power to create PTSD symptoms.
 The flashbacks, intrusive images, hypervigilance, disassociation, and negative core beliefs begin to subside.
 More importantly, the individual can engage in life once again without fear of suffering from a PTSD symptom.

-In addition to PTSD, EMDR has been successful in treating the following:
+In addition to PTSD therapy, EMDR has been successful in treating the following:

-Anxiety, depression, stress, phobias, sleep problems, complicated grief, addictions, pain relief, phantom limb pain, self-esteem, and performance anxiety.
+Anxiety, depression, stress & trauma, phobias, sleep problems, complicated grief, addictions, pain relief, phantom limb pain, self-esteem, and performance anxiety.

 by Janie Montiel, AMFT